How to Improve Working Memory as You Age: 12 Science-Backed Ways to Stay Sharp

 Fortunately, she was introduced to Aviv Clinics.
 Learn about her story.

-As we age, it is crucial to prioritize the health of our working memory and cognitive abilities.
+Aging doesn’t necessarily mean inevitable memory decline.
+By incorporating working memory exercises, cognitive training, a healthy lifestyle, and evidence-based therapies, you can preserve and strengthen your brain’s performance.
 While biological changes can affect working memory, the brain retains plasticity.
 Proactive measures can be taken to improve and maintain working memory and overall cognitive function.